-The RESILIM-O Restoration and Rehabilitation programme has to date highlighted a number of priorities for building resilience in the Olifants Basin, which have highlighted the need to address the negative impact of forestry operations in the catchment on biodiversity and water resources in the Blyde and Klaserie sub-catchments.
-Challenges in terms of complying with the requirements of relevant forestry and environmental legislation in terms of SFM have been identified by restoration practitioners working in the above sub-catchments.
+The RESILIM-O Blyde Restoration Project has highlighted the need to address the negative impact of forestry operations in the catchment on biodiversity and water resources in the Blyde and Klaserie subcatchments.
+Various challenges in terms of complying with the requirements of relevant forestry and environmental legislation in terms of sustainable forestry management [SFM] have been identified by restoration and forestry practitioners working in the above sub-catchments.